 Yes!
-It has a better blood sugar response, low in gluten, higher in nutrients (with no phytic acid), it’s good for your gut and it has a long shelf life.
+It has a better blood glucose response, low in gluten, higher in nutrients, it’s good for your gut and it has a long shelf life.

 If you’re try to lose those last 10-15 pounds of belly fat then maybe eating any kind of bread, including sourdough should be minimized.